gatsbyjs/gatsby/packages/gatsby-transformer-excel/README.md

 }
 ```

+This plugin allows you to pass any available options used by the underlying library's function.
+[Click here](https://github.com/SheetJS/js-xlsx#json) to view the full list of options.

-You can see an example project at https://github.com/gatsbyjs/gatsby/tree/master/examples/using-excel.
+You can see an example project at [https://github.com/gatsbyjs/gatsby/tree/master/examples/using-excel](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-excel).

 ## Parsing algorithm